-Features: Packable 3-section design, lightweight 100% carbon construction, natural cork grip, moisture wicking strap, dual-density top, non-slip EVA mini-grip extension, Flex Tech Tips, 60 mm trekking baskets, stiff and light,
+Specific features: Packable 3-section design, lightweight 100% carbon construction, natural cork grip, moisture wicking strap, dual-density top, non-slip EVA mini-grip extension, Flex Tech Tips, 60 mm trekking baskets, stiff and light,

-Best use: Four-season trail breakers.
-Trail running
+Best use: Four-season trail breakers, trail running

 Just be aware that these walking poles cannot be adjusted to your height, so you need to go to the Black Diamond website to correctly determine the right size for your needs.
 Find the right length of poles accordingly for ease of use to avoid pain in your arms after extended hold.

-The carbon construction provides better stability, compared to aluminum poles, which sometimes shrink in size and would require re-tightening.
 Overall, the pole provides a good cork grip, wide straps, compactness and easier fold.
 You can purchase extra rubber or carbide tips, in case you need absorbers on hard surfaces.

-Features: Ergonomic Aergon Thermo Mid grip, lock security strap, robust aluminum HTS, easily adjustable, changeable three season baskets, push button release mechanism
+Specific features: Ergonomic Aergon Thermo Mid grip, lock security strap, robust aluminum HTS, easily adjustable, changeable three season baskets, push button release mechanism

-Best Use: Climbing, hiking, all-terrain
+Best use: Climbing, hiking, all-terrain

-Other good features include the breathable LEKI Skin Strap for maximum comfort, robust Aluminum HTS, and precise Flex tip – which provides a perfect grip in nearly all terrains.
+Other good features include the breathable LEKI Skin Strap for maximum comfort, robust aluminum HTS, and precise Flex tip – which provides a perfect grip in nearly all terrains.

-At around 500g per pair, the pole is within Leki’s lighter pole editions; but noticeably heavy compared to other survival sticks.
+The poles are within Leki’s lighter pole editions; but noticeably heavy compared to other survival sticks.
 This is understandable given the fact that the pole diameter is bigger and made of aluminum instead of carbon.

 The Aergon Thermo Mid is widely regarded for its lightweight and ergonomic grip, with strap adjusters.
 You can fit all types of grip, whether you prefer your hand placed down on the top of the pole, you palm the grip (standard hold), or even choked the pole with your hands extending to the lower section.